JdeRobot/RoboticsAcademy/docs/_pages/exercises/ComputerVision/color_filter.md

 - A local file (Video)
-- Or through an ICE or ROS video driver (Stream) Depending on the way you want to obtain the video, you must specify the selected video source in the configuration file (color_filter_conf.yml), and the required paremeters for that source.
+- Or through an ICE or ROS video driver (Stream) Depending on the way you want to obtain the video, you must specify the selected video source in the configuration file (color_filter_conf.yml), and the required parameters for that source.
 Once done it, if you have selected either 'Local' or 'Video', follow the next step:

 ## How to execute?